gschmutz/iot-vehicle-tracking-demo/README.md

 First let's start a consumer on the topic `truck_position` either using the `kafka-console-consumer `or `kafkacat` CLI.

-* To start consuming using the kafka console consumer:
+* To start consuming using the Kafka console consumer:

 ```
 docker exec -ti broker-1 kafka-console-consumer --bootstrap-server broker-1:9092 --topic truck_position